Factbox: Countries resume use of AstraZeneca vaccine, while some lose confidence

 ROMANIA:

-Temporarily stopped vaccinating people with one batch of vaccine on March 11.
+Temporarily stopped vaccinating people with one batch of the vaccine on March 11.

-Needs “a few days” to decide whether to restart using the vaccine, it said on March 19 and will likely make a decision this week.

-Reporting by Pushkala Aripaka, Yadarisa Shabong, Manas Mishra, Mrinalika Roy and Vishwadha Chander in Bengaluru; Editing by Josephine Mason and Emelia Sithole-Matarise
+Reporting by Pushkala Aripaka, Yadarisa Shabong, Manas Mishra, Amruta Khandekar, Mrinalika Roy and Vishwadha Chander in Bengaluru; Editing by Josephine Mason, Emelia Sithole-Matarise and Ramakrishnan M.

 Our Standards: The Thomson Reuters Trust Principles.